Position

 What does a Avionics Technician do?

 An Avionics Technician works with aircraft systems.
 This role involves installing, maintaining, and repairing electronic equipment in airplanes.
 Technicians ensure that all systems work correctly and safely.
-They often work on navigation, communication, and flight control systems.
+They often work with navigation, communication, and flight control systems.
 This job requires attention to detail and strong problem-solving skills.

 View Avionics Technician jobs nearby